phil65/SublimeKodi/README.md

 In order to get everything working you need to manage your Kodi add-ons as a project while havin the add-on root as the only project folder.
 To allow JSON-RPC interaction with Kodi you also need to install script toolbox ( https://github.com/phil65/script.toolbox ) as well as activating JSON control via Kodi settings.
-Also, don´t forget to set up your KodiDevToolbox settings!
+Also, don´t forget to set up your KodiDevKit settings!

 ### Feature list: